A-YATTA/AMDH/README.md

 An Android Mobile Device Hardening written with python3

 ## Motivations
-AMDH was created to help automating and listing all applications installed devices and also to protect privacy in this "big" age of "data"
+AMDH was created to help automating and listing all applications installed devices and also to protect privacy in this "big" age of "data".

 ## Features
 - Check and harden system's settings based on some CIS (Center of Internet Security) benchmark checks for Android devices and Android master's branch settings documentation ([Global settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Global) and [Secure settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Secure))